 How can I help a loved one?

 Supporting a loved one who is experiencing an anxiety disorder can be difficult.
 You may not understand why your loved one feels or acts a certain way.
 Some people who experience an anxiety disorder feel like they have to do things a certain way or avoid things or situations, and this can create frustration or conflict with others.
 You may feel pressured to take part in these behaviours or adjust your own behaviours to protect or avoid upsetting a loved one.
-Support can be a delicate balance, but you should expect recovery—in time.
+Support can be a delicate balance, but with treatment, you should expect recovery—in time.

 Here are some general tips.